-Before chart-topping success, Heart, playing Tacoma Dome next week, was a Seattle band kicking around the local clubs
+A look back: Before chart-topping success, Heart was a local band playing Seattle-area clubs

 Long before Heart was a chart-topping, platinum-selling band inducted into the Rock & Roll Hall of Fame, sisters Ann and Nancy Wilson and their bandmates were just one of many local bands kicking around the clubs and taverns of the Pacific Northwest.

-Heart recorded a slew of Top 10 hits, including “Magic Man,” “These Dreams” and “Alone,” but the band’s early success was forged in dingy taverns and nightclubs — one of which was located in Seattle on Aurora Avenue North.
+Heart recorded a slew of Top 10 hits, including “Magic Man,” “These Dreams” and “Alone,” but the band’s early success was forged in dingy taverns and nightclubs — one of which was located on Highway 99 in Shoreline.

 In the early 1970s, the band moved from the Seattle area to Vancouver, B.C., where it recorded its breakout hits and found its first commercial success with “Crazy on You” and “Magic Man.”

-In the summer of 1976, the band was gigging at the Aquarius Tavern in North Seattle, playing a set that consisted of songs from its debut LP, “Dreamboat Annie,” along with covers by Willie Dixon, Badfinger and Led Zeppelin.
+In the summer of 1976, the band was gigging at the Aquarius Tavern in Shoreline, playing a set that consisted of songs from its debut LP, “Dreamboat Annie,” along with covers by Willie Dixon, Badfinger and Led Zeppelin.

 Earlier that year, word-of-mouth buzz about the band was spreading when it caught the ear of Seattle Times music critic Patrick MacDonald.
 “We play hard, hard rock,” Nancy Wilson told MacDonald in an interview with the Times in February 1976.
 “But we’re a happy group, never negative.
 That’s one of our appeals,” Nancy Wilson said.

-Note: Correction: This post has been updated to show that the Aquarius Tavern was located on Highway 99 in Shoreline and that Supertramp and Heart performed March 19, 1976.